-The castle was first built in 1290.
+The castle was primitively built beginning in the year 1290.

 The current appearance is due to the interventions commissioned by the Amico family.

 However, this last building fell into a state of neglect in the period between 1189 and 1290, and therefore any relationship with the fortress then built is not certain.

-A map of the time indicates that the stronghold built in the 17th century by the Amico Counts was a simple building, consisting of a housing block with three floors above ground, with a main facade to the south-east, and a long "C-shaped sleeve" which enclosed a small courtyard inside
+A map of the time indicates that the stronghold built in the 17th century by the Amico Counts was a simple building, consisting of a three-story above-ground residential block, with a main facade to the southeast, and a long 'C'-shaped sleeve that enclosed a small courtyard inside

 Only in the early 1700s was the transformation intended to completely change the architectural structure of the castle, transforming it from a simple military building to an elegant Baroque residence.

 In place of the old facade, the current one came to be defined, much more articulated than the previous one, as well as aesthetically more effective: in the center there is a large imposing niche as high as the entire building, which recalls the Palazzo Mazzetti in Asti and the Palazzo Ghilini in Alessandria, both made by Alfieri.

-The Green Hall, so named for the predominant color both in its furniture, in its decorations, and in its floor, is undoubtedly the most prestigious environment created by Benedetto Alfieri on the occasion of his intervention on the Castle.
+The Green Salon (Salone Verde), so named for the predominant color both in its furniture, its decorations, and its floor, is undoubtedly the most prestigious room created by Benedetto Alfieri on the occasion of his intervention on the Castle.

 The first had an income of 15 astesi lire, while the second of 12.